alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 | Ork | +1 to Toughness or Strength, -1 to Presence | Predator: low-light vision|
 |Troll | +2 to Toughness or Strength or +1 each, -1 to Agility, -1 to Presence, | Natural Armor (+1 to any armor roll), Large: -1 DR STR test in melee, +2 DR defense, things cost 2x |

+## HP
+PVNKS start with maximum HP and there are modified dying rules (see below).

 ## Skills
 CY_BORG has no skill system, but skills play an integral role in Shadowrun.
 Here are two options for dealing with skills.